In this guide

 Finding a GP can take a few weeks.
 Register as soon as you arrive rather than waiting until you need an appointment.

 Health insurance is mandatory from your first day as a Dutch resident.
-Premiums start around €130/month with a €385 annual deductible (eigen risico).
+Premiums start around €140/month with a €385 annual deductible (eigen risico).
 Use the Health Insurance Wizard to compare policies and find the right level of cover for your situation.
+Compare Dutch and international expat insurance options with the Insurance Comparison.

 Transport